mseafox-github/jekyll-serif-theme/about.md

 ### We Follow A Strict Due Diligence Process

 We have a systematic and disciplined approach when purchasing investment properties, putting each potential investment through a strict due diligence process.
 This rigorous set of criteria includes, but is not limited to, the following:
-- Comparable property analysis and examination by an certified, independent appraiser
+- Comparable property analysis and examination by an certified, independent appraiser.
-- An economic study of the neighborhood, city planning and development
+- An economic study of the neighborhood, city planning and development.
-- Demographics of area, marketability, and growth potential
+- Demographics of area, marketability, and growth potential.
-- Statistics on the crime rate
+- Statistics on the crime rate.
-- Public transportation and schools
+- Public transportation and schools.
-- Overall condition of the property, including heating and air, plumbing, electrical, roof and structural condition
+- Overall condition of the property, including heating and air, plumbing, electrical, roof and structural condition.

 ## What's Our Competitive Advantage?